 In addition to the time domain analysis, the signals are transformed to the frequency domain so that the spectral estimates may be explored and analyzed, and the correlation of the sensors' response with the coupled airflow-structural dynamics may be investigated.
-Non-parametric identification of the wing dynamics is based on N = 90000 (90 s) sample-long response signals recorded from the PZT sensors (see Table 3).
-An L = 5096 sample-long Hamming data window (frequency resolution $\Delta f = 0.24$ Hz) with 90% overlap is used for the power spectral density (PSD) estimation via the Welchbased method.
+Non-parametric identification of the wing dynamics is based on N = 90000 (90 s) sample-long response signals recorded from the PZT sensors (see TABLE III).
+An L = 5096 sample-long Hamming data window (frequency resolution $\Delta f = 0.24$ Hz) with 90% overlap is used for the power spectral density (PSD) estimation via the Welch-based method.

-Figure 9 presents the PSD Welch-based estimates of the response signals obtained from PZT sensor 5 for increasing angle of attack and freestream velocities of $U{\infty} = 11$ m/s (Re = 171,000) and $U{\infty} = 15$ m/s (Re = 233,000).
-We observe the existence of five dominant frequencies, whereas some closely-spaced modes are evident in the ranges [8 - 11] Hz and [58 - 66] Hz.
+Figure 9 presents indicative PSD Welch-based estimates of the response signals obtained from PZT sensors 2 and 5 for increasing AoA and velocity of $U{\infty} = 15$ m/s (Re = 233,000).
 Notice that as the angle of attack increases the wing vibration PSD amplitude in the lower frequency range of [1 - 12] Hz significantly increases.
-More specifically, as the angle of the wing approaches the critical stall angle of 12 degrees the low frequency vibrations become dominant and thus indicating the proximity to wing stall.
+More specifically, as the angle of the wing approaches the critical stall angle of 13 degrees the low frequency vibrations become dominant and thus indicating the proximity to wing stall.
 In this Figure it is evident that by monitoring the identified lower frequency bandwidths that are sensitive to increasing angle of attack we may have a strong indication of stall.
-The critical stall areas in Figure 9 are shown as a dashed rectangular.
-Furthermore, by comparing Figure 9a with Figure 9b we may observe a frequency shift of the closely-spaced modes located within the range of [58 - 62] Hz for $U{\infty} = 11$ m/s to the range of [64 - 68] Hz in the case of $U{\infty} = 115$ m/s.
+Furthermore, by comparing Figure 9a with Figure 9b we may observe that the frequency of 66 Hz is more evident in the case of sensor 5.